 Online Course & Certificate

-This online course on Transnational Crime, Money Laundering, and Illicit Finance from Authoritarian States will focus on understanding the differences in laundering between China and Post-Soviet states.
+This online course on Transnational Crime, Money Laundering, and Illicit Finance from Authoritarian States focused on understanding the differences in laundering between China and Post-Soviet states.
 Money-laundering from these authoritarian states is the subject of much legislation under consideration by Congress.
-This course will be taught by two internationally-recognized experts on AML/CFT, John Cassara (former US law enforcement Special Agent and author) and Lakshmi Kumar (Policy Director, Global Financial Integrity).
-David Luna (former U.S. State Department official) and Dr. Louise Shelley (University professor and Omer L. and Nancy Hirst Endowed Chair at the Schar School of Policy and International Affairs at George Mason University and founder and executive director of TraCCC) will also be guest instructors as well as Andrew McCabe, former deputy director of the FBI and possibly Michael Morrell, former deputy director of the Central Intelligence Agency.
-The instruction will be in “real time” where students login to the virtual class on GMU’s platform.
-The sessions will be recorded so that if students are unable to join live, they will be able to later review content.
-Students that successfully complete this executive development webinar will receive a certificate from the Anti-Illicit Trade Institute of the Terrorism, Transnational Crime, and Corruption Center (TraCCC), Schar School of Policy and Government.
+This course was taught by two internationally-recognized experts on AML/CFT, John Cassara (former US law enforcement Special Agent and author) and Lakshmi Kumar (Policy Director, Global Financial Integrity).
+David Luna (former U.S. State Department official) and Dr. Louise Shelley (University professor and Omer L. and Nancy Hirst Endowed Chair at the Schar School of Policy and International Affairs at George Mason University and founder and executive director of TraCCC) were also guest instructors as well as Andrew McCabe, former deputy director of the FBI.
+The instruction was in “real time” where students logged in to the virtual class on GMU’s platform.
+The sessions were recorded so that if students were unable to join live, they were able to later review content.
+Students that successfully completed this executive development webinar received a certificate from the Anti-Illicit Trade Institute of the Terrorism, Transnational Crime, and Corruption Center (TraCCC), Schar School of Policy and Government.

 The International Monetary Fund (IMF) has estimated that money laundering comprises approximately 2 to 5 percent of the world’s gross domestic product (GDP) each year, or approximately $1.74 trillion to $4.35 trillion.
 The amount of illicit funds is steadily increasing.
 Dark money and finance pose direct threats to societal stability, governments, and the global financial system.